alinaftabb/database_A3/README.md

 2. **Insert data**.
 3. **Fetch data** to demonstrate system functionality.

-### What to Submit

-1. **Report**:
-   - ER diagram
-   - Relational database schema
-   - SQL queries for table and constraints creation
-   - SQL queries for data insertion and fetching
-   - SQL and Relational algebra queries for reports
-   - Snapshot of the tuples in tables and results of the SQL queries

-2. **Implementation Files**:
-   - Include all the SQL scripts in the provided format and the `.zip` file with the correct naming convention.

 ### Conclusion

 This project covers the design and implementation of a healthcare scheduling system using SQL, ER diagrams, and relational algebra.
-Ensure to follow the specified format and requirements for successful submission and grading.